aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/using_smithy.md

 }
 ```

+### Splitting your model definition

-You can split your model definition into multiple `.smithy` files, so long as they are in the `model/src/main/smithy` folder.
-For example, you may wish to structure your model as follows:
+You can split your model definition into multiple `.smithy` files, but ensure they are in the `model/src/main/smithy` folder.
+For example, you can structure your model as follows:

 ```
 model/src/main/smithy/